 The presence of the Frank Lloyd Wright homes continues to attract visitors to Parkwyn Village.
 Tours occasionally make there way here from various parts of the United States, like this one organized by the Frank Lloyd Wright Building Conservancy that brought hundreds to Kalamazoo, MI in October 2013.
-Another tour is being schedule for Spring 2017.
+Another tour is being considered for Spring 2018.

 In the News